 Modifications to the plumbing code have reduced the amount of lead allowed in any plumbing fixture; however, these changes are relatively new.
-Older buildings have plumbing fixture that are very likely to continue to contain lead.
+Older buildings plumbing fixtures are likely to contain lead.
 Drinking water regulations and plumbing code modifications have made significant advances in the reduction of Americans' exposure to lead in their drinking water.